OrionReed/orionreed.com/src/posts/qrtp.md

 date: 2025-07-08
 ---

-Back in March I was exploring the feasability of doing WebRTC handshakes over less common but readily available transports.
-I explored MQTT, BitTorrent, audio, and QR Codes.
-The silliness of using QR codes for data transfer seemed to strike a chord with some [people on Twitter](https://x.com/OrionReedOne/status/1901383095648927881) so I figured I should write down how this worked and the improvements I found along the way.
+Back in March I was exploring the feasability of doing WebRTC handshakes over unusual but readily available transports as part of the [folkjs](https://folkjs.org) project.
+I explored [MQTT](https://en.wikipedia.org/wiki/MQTT), [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), audio, and QR Codes.
+The silliness of using QR codes for data transfer seemed to strike a chord with some [people on Twitter](https://x.com/OrionReedOne/status/1901383095648927881) so I figured I would write down how this worked and the improvements I found along the way.

-This post is also part of my recent transition into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so expect to see more posts in the future!
-This was part of the [folkjs](https://folkjs.org) project which is an umbrella for lots of research experiments with myself and [Chris Shank](https://chrisshank.com/).
+I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so this post is doubling as a practice round of sorts to get into the habbit of writing more.

 ## Chunks, Headers, Acks

 To establish a WebRTC connection you need to exchange [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol) data.
 This can be 1-3KB, depending on your needs.
-While QR codes can hold almost 3KB of data in practice it can be challenging to scan one this large from your phone.
-It is _possible_ to reduce the SDP size down to around ~150 bytes —something I've explored in the context of audio-as-data-transport— but I hadn't done that yet.
+While QR codes can hold almost 3KB of data in practice it can be challenging to scan codes this large with your phone.
+It is _possible_ to reduce the SDP size down to around ~150 bytes, but I had not figured that out at the time.

-For QR codes to be effective for webRTC handshakes we need to send a few kilobytes of data, both directions, and we need to know we got the full message.
+For use QR codes for WebRTC handshakes we need to send a few kilobytes of data, both directions.
+One device sends an SDP _offer_ and the other device responds with an _answer_.
 The design I landed on for this is as follows:

 1. Device $A$ splits its message into QR-sized chunks
 2. Device $B$ receives the first chunk and updates an acknowledgement hash (ack) in the QR header
-3. Device $A$ sees the hash, compares it against its current chunk, and moves to the next
+3. Device $A$ sees the hash, compares it against its current chunk, and shows the next chunk

 <md-qrtp-handshake chunks="5" speed="2000"></md-qrtp-handshake>

 This process is _symmetric_ as neither device has a 'sender' or 'receiver' role and can both send data at any point.
-This simple protocol upon which things like SDP exchange can be built.
+This allows simple procedures like SDP exchange to be built on top.

 ### A codec tangent